-Taylor designed V’Ger with the idea that the entire object would never be seen.
+Taylor’s idea was that the whole of V’Ger would never be seen.
 “It was to be a dark object, not some light-covered mothership from Close Encounters,” he told Tracy Tobias in 2001.
 “It’s always more mysterious to show less and leave it to the imagination.”

 Taylor’s philosophy was to make V’Ger a living machine.

 It would have “morphed” and on the inside the walls would have been iridescent and changed as the Enterprise moved past them.